raihu123/InterviewPrep/StudyDocs/JavaAndOOP/JavaThreads.md

 4. **Deadlock Detection:** Use algorithms to detect and recover from deadlocks.

 **Easy to Remember:** Order resources, avoid nested locks, use timeouts, and detect deadlocks.

+#### 28 What is a monitor lock?
+**Anser:** A monitor lock, often referred to as a mutex (mutual exclusion), is a [synchronization mechanism](#26-thread-synchronization-inside-a-monitor) used in concurrent programming to control access to a shared resource by multiple threads.
+It ensures that only one thread can access the resource at a time, preventing race conditions and ensuring thread safety.

+**Easy to Remember:** Ensures only one thread accesses a resource at a time